 Second, there are many players that use different strategies and place their bets on different outcomes at the same game, some of them win some lose at the same time, so it is a question which outcome actually brings most to the casino.
 And third, the most important point is – the casino makes the profit out of roulette in the long run anyway and there is no need for them to fix the wheel.

 As we have explained above, the outcomes of all roulette games are completely detached from the numbers you have wagered on.
 However, not all bets give you the same odds, but, consequently, the same payouts as well.
-If you decide to play on a single number, you will receive 35:1 payout, but the probability to win is really small – 2.7% in the CADpean Roulette and 2.61% in the American version of the game.
+If you decide to play on a single number, you will receive 35:1 payout, but the probability to win is really small – 2.7% in the European Roulette and 2.61% in the American version of the game.